motopress/getwid/readme.txt

 * Waypoints.js, Copyright 2011-2012 Caleb Troughton, MIT license.

 == Changelog ==

+= 1.6.8, Dec 14 2020 =
+* Improved compatibility with WordPress 5.6.
+* Added support for an H1 HTML tag to the Table of Contents block.
+* Increased the maximum number of images in the Instagram block.
+* Fixed an issue with the HTML anchor in the Advanced Heading block.

 = 1.6.7, Sep 8 2020 =
 * Fixed an issue with Columns option of Custom Post Type block.